Timothée Chalamet Falling Out Of His Chair In Front Of His Crush Is All Of Us

 However, there was one event that didn't quite go his way, and Fallon of course wouldn't let him go without talking about it.

-"You've been doing all these press events for the movie and just kind of getting used to doing these events, and you did a Q&A...do you know what I'm talking about?" he asked.
+"You've been doing all these press events for the film and just kind of getting used to doing these events, and you did a Q&A...do you know what I'm talking about?" he asked.

 "It was devastating," Chalamet said, covering his face.
 "I was in New York Film Festival.
 You know, this is my home town.
 I was so happy to be here.
 And there was a Q&A after the movie, it was well received, and I'm sitting in the chair for the Q&A, and then a gravitational force comes out of nowhere and knocks me out of the chair and I fall back."